Red Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Alex Bregman head into the final of a four-game series against Justin Turner and the Boston Red Sox on Thursday at Minute Maid Park.
+Chris Sale will start for the Boston Red Sox on Monday at Fenway Park against Alex Bregman and the Houston Astros.
+First pitch is at 7:10 PM ET for the first game of a three-game series.

-The favored Astros have -125 moneyline odds to win against the underdog Red Sox, who are listed at +105.
-The total is 9 runs for this matchup.
+The favored Red Sox have -125 moneyline odds to win against the underdog Astros, who are listed at +105.
+The game's over/under has been set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.